 This process continues until the last member receives their Chama contribution and the cycle restarts, with the first person to receive the contribution.
-At this point, the group may retain all their members.
+At this point, the group may retain all its members.
 The Chama may decide on eliminating dominant members.
-The contributions received may be used by the Chama members to improve their lives, through opening personal businesses buying household goods, or buying assets.
+The contributions received may be used by the Chama members to improve their lives, through opening personal businesses buying household goods or buying assets.

-Although Chamas have become more popular in the digital era.
+Although Chamas has become more popular in the digital era.
 One can backdate their existence to the olden days.
 This model is quite ancient as most people used this as a way of self and community development.
 For instance, back in the day, women often had their Chamas, although they had a different name and they operated differently, they had a similar structure.
-At the time, women had their contributions in form of labor rather instead of investments that had monetary value.
-They would till, plant and harvest, and the process was a merry go round from tiling to harvest season.
+At the time, women had their contributions in the form of labor rather instead of investments that had monetary value.
+They would till, plant, and harvest, and the process was a merry-go-round from tiling to harvest season.
 These Chama investments have rather evolved from operating as ROSCA, to the current more involving group arrangements.

 Women run numerous small business enterprises in Africa.
 Additionally, women are rising up to the challenge and are helping decrease the main problems found in Africa.
 Some of these issues include unemployment, poverty, diseases, illiteracy among others.
 These Chamas ensure that it is possible for women to establish these businesses.
 The Chamas are found both in the countryside and in the urban areas.
 This is one of the best ways to eradicate poverty.
 The advantage of becoming a member of this Chama is that they not only support the financial aspect of its members but they also help develop their social aspects as well.